 About Me

-I received my M.S. in Statistics from the University of Chicago in 2024, where I spent two wonderful years and was very fortunate to be mentored by Professor Dacheng Xiu and Professor Per Mykland.
-Before UChicago, I received my B.S. in Statistics and Financial Mathematics, also from UofT.
+Back in the day, I received my M.S. in Statistics from the University of Chicago in 2024, where I spent two wonderful and intellectually stimulating years, and was fortunate to be mentored by Professor Dacheng Xiu and Professor Per Mykland.
+My master’s thesis was on large-scale realized volatility prediction with machine learning (see my presentation slides).
+Before UChicago, I received my B.S. in Statistics and Financial Mathematics also from UofT.

+Influenced by my prior academic training and research, I have continued to develop a side interest in financial machine learning.
 Outside of research, I spend a decent amount of time behind the lens and on the court.
 I enjoy the theory and practice of photography, and I carry the spirit of sportsmanship in the game of basketball and life.